Vanlightly/ChaosTestingCode/KafkaUdn/readme.md

 - --min-insync-replicas The minimum number of insync replicas required to ack a message.
 Default: 1
 - --unclean-failover Enable/disable unclean failover.
 Default: false
 - --print-mod The sample rate for printing producer and consumer messages.
 For example 1000 would print every 1000th message.
+- --group_id.
+The id of the consumer group.
+Default is a UUID.

 Example: